STRESS RELIEF, STRESS MANAGEMENT

 stress management skill, we can address the sources of stress in your life and develop ways to deal with stress and pressure at work and in life.

-Panic is the easiest psychological issue to bring under control.
+Do you have panic attacks?
+Do you feel like you can’t breathe even though your lungs are fine?
+Feel like you’re having a heart attack even though you know your heart is healthy and it’s not the problem?
+Feel like the world is going to end?
+That’s a panic attack, also known as an anxiety attack.
+Panic attacks are actually a body-mind problem.
+The best way to deal with them is to work with a therapist who understands the psychology of panic.
+(That’s me.)
+Panic attacks are the easiest psychological issue to bring under control.
 I’ve helped people who could not leave their homes learn to manage and ultimately prevent panic, and even learn to drive.
 People who thought they had heart problems or experienced moments when they felt they were going crazy learned through therapy with me that they had panic attacks.
 They learned how to stave off panic attacks.
 If they hadn’t yet learned to stop panic attacks completely and triggers added up too high to be able to prevent a panic attack from starting in the first place, they learned how to stop one and how to reduce the intensity of a panic attack.
 Some people with heart problems also have panic attacks.
 I’ve helped clients to resolve the confusion, to learn to feel the difference and learn to stop having panic attacks.
 One client saved over $10,000 in Emergency Room visits during the year they worked with me and never needed to go the Emergency Room again for panic attacks.

 LOW SELF-ESTEEM, LOW SELF-WORTH, FEELING BAD ABOUT YOURSELF

 Low self-esteem, feeling you are not enough, or not good enough are frequently brought into being by negative messages received during childhood.